VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Hello,

-Do you have a transparent hose to connect to the ESP to prevent foam or air bubbles?
+Do you have a transparent hose to connect to the ESP system to prevent foam or air bubbles from entering?

 Does the vehicle achieve its full performance?
-Okay, for example, 1 km at 180 km/h on the highway?
+For example, can it reach a speed of 180 km/h over a distance of 1 kilometer on the highway?

-Please provide a Screenshot of the TDI timing checker, once with a cold engine and once with a warm engine.
+Please provide a Screenshot of the TDI timing checker, once with a cold engine and once with an engine that is at operating temperature.

 Best regards, Rainer.